Compliance (song): Music video

 The music video for "Compliance", directed by Jeremi Durand and shot in Poland, was released with the single on 17 March.
 The video features references to 2012 film Looper; three masked children, wearing masks resembling the band members, travel to a dystopian future in an attempt to destroy it and save their future selves.
 Much of the video is shot in reversed slow-motion.
 The music video shares a common theme with "Won't Stand Down", commencing with the same metallic masked figure who appeared in the music video for this single.

 Live performances

-"Compliance" made its live debut at a special invitation-only concert at the Cavern Club in Exeter, not far from the band's home town of Teignmouth, held on 7 April 2022.
+"Compliance" made its live debut at a special invitation-only concert at the Cavern Club in Exeter, Devon, not far from the band's home town of Teignmouth, held on 7 April 2022.
 In contrast to the studio recording, it is usually played in a heavier, guitar-based version.

 In live performances, the song is usually paired with "The Gallery", the B-side to 2001 single "Bliss", as an instrumental introduction.
 "The Gallery" made its live debut in this role at a charity concert to support the victims of the 2022 Russian invasion of Ukraine at the Hammersmith Apollo on 9 May 2022, 21 years after it was released.